microsoft/DeepSpeed/docs/_tutorials/curriculum-learning.md

 Second, since there will be less tokens per step during curriculum learning, for curriculum-learning based training it requires more steps in order to reach the same number of training tokens as baseline.
 Thus in Megatron-LM we add a `--train-tokens` argument to terminate the training based on number of tokens.
 Then we usually set a long enough `--train-iters` (e.g., two times of baseline's total training step), and set the `--train-tokens` the same for baseline and curriculum-learning based training.

 Third, again due to the less tokens per step during curriculum learning, we find that for curriculum-learning based training it is beneficial to increase the learning rate decay steps (otherwise the curriculum learning case will have faster token-wise learning rate decay than baseline).
 For `fixed_linear` schedule because we start from very short sequence length, the total number of tokens during the curriculum learning is roughly halved.
-Thus we usually just add half of `fixed_linear` schedule's `total_step` to the Megatron-LM's `--lr-decay-iters`.
+Thus we usually just add half of `fixed_linear` schedule's `total_curriculum_step` to the Megatron-LM's `--lr-decay-iters`.